Case Study · 2006–2016

 How we worked together

-We assembled a ten-person team: project manager, systems architect, developers, QA.
-The technology stack was .NET and SQL Server.
+We assembled a core team of ten engineers on .NET and SQL Server.
 The working rhythm was daily — email, video, and instant messaging across the time difference — combined with Agile delivery so that shifting priorities never waited for a quarterly planning cycle.

 The first year was about trust.
 The consultancy's engineers flew to our offices; ours flew to theirs.
 Engagements that start as "you build what we specify" rarely stay that way if they work — and by year two, our team was not just implementing requirements but helping to shape the solution architecture alongside the client.

-The core team composition has not meaningfully changed since.
-The project manager, Richard Yang, and the systems architect, Paul Wang, have both been on the account since 2006.
-That kind of continuity is rare in outsourced engineering, and it is the single thing the client values most.
+The core team composition did not meaningfully change over the years.
+Russell Yu and Paul Wang — the senior engineers who carried the team from day one — stayed on the account throughout.
+That kind of continuity is rare in outsourced engineering, and it was the single thing the client valued most.

 Outcome

-The system is now used by more than 4,000 people across the client's global operations.
-Our team has received repeated performance bonuses and the kind of reference that is hard to manufacture: the Swiss consultancy eventually disbanded its own internal development organization and handed all engineering work to us.
-Eighteen years in, they describe the relationship not as vendor and client but as colleagues who happen to work at different companies.
+The system grew to serve more than 4,000 people across the client's global operations.
+Our team received repeated performance bonuses and the kind of reference that is hard to manufacture: the Swiss consultancy eventually disbanded its own internal development organization and handed all engineering work to us.
+After a decade of collaboration, the relationship was less vendor and client and more colleagues who happened to work at different companies.

-Our team members and the client's people now rotate through each other's offices.
-They are good partners — and, genuinely, friends.
+Our team members and the client's people rotated through each other's offices.
+They were good partners — and, genuinely, friends.

 Why it mattered

 The most expensive mistake in software services is the one the client cannot see: turnover.
-Keeping the same ten people on a mission-critical system for eighteen years is not a cost-saving strategy.
-It is the entire strategy.
+Keeping the same ten people on a mission-critical system for a decade was not a cost-saving strategy.
+It was the entire strategy — and it was what eventually convinced the client to retire their own R&D and trust us with everything.

 Want this kind of partnership?